ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ### AQI Air Quality Index
 The [Air Quality Index](https://en.wikipedia.org/wiki/Air_quality_index) and [NowCast](https://en.wikipedia.org/wiki/NowCast_(air_quality_index)).
-Not defined in those standards but useful for what I'm doing i've also included a 1 minute AQI.
+Not defined in those standards but useful for what I'm doing I've also implemented a 1 minute AQI.

 ### IAQ Indoor Air Quality
+There isn't a generally accepted standard for indoor air quality that I am aware of however, Bosch has provided a closed source binary for use with the BME680 to do that calculation.
+Based on the description in the datasheet they're likely doing something similar to what is implemented in the IAQ class.